TerabyteTB/WhirlpoolEditor/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/TerabyteTB/TextEditor)
 ![GitHub](https://img.shields.io/github/license/TerabyteTB/TextEditor)

 A text editor using Java.
-It will be similar to Notepad++ but like an IDE as well.
+It will be similar to Atom.

 A WIP